Quick answer

 Key Benefits of Premium Bonds

-Premium bonds offer a tax-free way to invest, making them an attractive option for those looking to minimize their inheritance tax burden.
-With the potential for tax-free returns, premium bonds can be a valuable addition to a tax-efficient investment strategy.
+Premium bonds offer a outside the scope of IHT way to invest, making them an attractive option for those looking to reduce their inheritance tax burden.
+With the potential for outside the scope of IHT returns, premium bonds can be a valuable addition to a tax-efficient investment strategy.

 Consider Premium Bonds for Your Estate